zeke-code/OnigiriBot/README.md

 - Go back to the Discord Developer Portal, navigate to the “OAuth2” tab.
 - Under “Scopes”, select “bot”.
-- Under “Bot Permissions”, select the permissions you want to give the bot (Administrator is fine at the moment).
+- Under “Bot Permissions”, select the permissions you want to give the bot.
-- Use the generated URL to invite OnigiriBot to your server by visiting the URL.
+- Use the generated URL to invite OnigiriBot to your server by accessing the URL on your browser.

 ## Conclusion